ANNEX 1

 Some communities have made arrangements with their Local Authority to enable actions taken as part of their community emergency plan to be covered under the local authority’s third party liability insurance.
 You may want to discuss this possibility with your local authority.

-For Community Councils which have existing third party liability cover by Zurich Municipal insurance, it has been agreed that community resilience activities that don’t involve mechanized equipment will be covered under existing policies where:
+For Community Councils which have existing third party liability cover by Zurich Municipal insurance, it has been agreed that community resilience activities that don’t involve mechanized equipment can be covered under existing policies.

 It is important that groups remain flexible, to be able to respond to a range of different scenarios that may face them.
 In general, they will be covered for all non-mechanised community resilience activities.
 These could include, but would not be limited to: